-The ItemPick and BoxPick modules make internally use of the following data:
+The BoxPick module makes internally use of the following data:

-- Rectified images from the Camera module (rc\camera, Section 6.1.1); - Disparity, error, and confidence images from the Stereo matching module (rc\stereomatching, Section 6.1.2).
+- Rectified images from the Camera module (rc\camera, Section 6.1) - Disparity, error, and confidence images from the stereo\matching (rc\stereomatching, Section ??)

 All processed images are guaranteed to be captured after the module trigger time.